 New York vital records timeline: Key dates that impact your research

-Finding a birth, marriage, or death certificate for one of your ancestors is a crucial step in your family history research, but can be challenging for ancestors who lived in New York State.
+Finding a birth, marriage, or death certificate for one of your ancestors is a crucial step in your family history research, but it can be challenging for ancestors who lived in New York State.

 This article will review the need-to-know history of New York vital records and will help set you on the right path to finding that birth, marriage, or death certificate.